-Paul Bronfman is the Chairman/CEO of Comweb Corp. and William F. White International Inc. He is also the Chairman of Pinewood Toronto Studios Inc.
+Paul Bronfman is the Chairman/CEO of Comweb Corp. and Co-Chairman/CEO of William F. White International Inc. He is also the Chairman of Pinewood Toronto Studios Inc.

 A graduate of the University of Toronto, Mr. Bronfman launched his entertainment industry career in the mid-1970s, working in the music industry with hit bands including Supertramp and April Wine.
 By the late 1970s, he had transitioned to the film and television industry and went on to hold a number of executive positions at Astral Media over the decade.